Nova A.

 • Proofread your essay to check for mistakes in the content.
 Make your edits before submitting the draft.

-Following the tips and the essay's correct writing procedure will guarantee success in your academics.
+Following the tips and the correct writing procedure will guarantee success in your academics.

-We have given you plenty of examples of a rhetorical analysis essay.
-But if you are still struggling to draft a great rhetorical analysis essay, it is suggested to take a professional’s help.
+We’ve provided plenty of examples of a rhetorical analysis essay.
+But if you’re still struggling to draft a great rhetorical analysis essay, it’s a good idea to seek professional help.

 AI Essay Bot